-Council Associates will be expected to commit up to 10 days per year for Council business.
+Council Associates will be expected to commit no more than 10 days per year for Council business.
 This includes five meetings of Council per year (of which one is a strategy/training day), attendance at committee meetings and associated preparation for meetings.